-- 56.79 A whistleblower may bring a friend or colleague to any meeting arranged in connection with the concern raised as long as the friend or colleague is not involved in the matter and agrees to maintain confidentiality.
+- It is important to note that for allegations of such a serious nature, it may be necessary for the whistleblower's identity to be revealed.
+This may be because of the need for the identity to be revealed as part of the evidence.
+Moreover, if the matter is brought to Court, a Judge may order a name is divulged.
+The Council will do everything possible to protect anonymity before this stage is reached and will discuss with the whistleblower before embarking on any course of action whereby their identity will be disclosed.
+Please note though that once action is initiated, notwithstanding a desire for anonymity and the Council's aim of protecting that anonymity, it may simply not be possible to achieve this. - 5.7 A whistleblower may bring a friend or colleague to any meeting arranged in connection with the concern raised as long as the friend or colleague is not involved in the matter and agrees to maintain confidentiality.
 Additionally, a whistleblower may be accompanied by a trade union representative.
-It will be up to the whistleblower to arrange this. - 56.810 It is emphasised that whistleblowers have nothing to fear by raising their concerns.
-Provided whistleblowers they are acting in reasonable belief that they are acting in the public interest, it does not matter if they are mistaken.
-However, disciplinary action may be taken against any member of staff who is discovered to have made allegations frivolously, falsely or maliciously, for example, to pursue a personal grudge against another employee. - 56.911 The Council will try to ensure that any negative impact of either a malicious or unfounded allegation about a person is minimised.
+It will be up to the whistleblower to arrange this. - 5.8 Provided whistleblowers are acting in reasonable belief that they are acting in the public interest, it does not matter if they are mistaken.
+However, disciplinary action may be taken against any member of staff who is discovered to have made allegations frivolously, falsely or maliciously, for example, to pursue a personal grudge against another employee. - 5.9 The Council will try to ensure that any negative impact of either a malicious or unfounded allegation about a person is minimised.

-7.6.
-Raising a concern
+6. Raising a concern